 Santana Dharma endorses Shodasa Samskaras, the sixteen sacraments that serve as rites of passage to bring positive impressions in the mind of an individual.
 Upanayana is the tenth in this series which is performed at a young age to provide “new vision” Upa Nayana are two words “Upa” is additional “Nayana” is eye…a la Third Eye, so that one can perceive things in a proper way and learn to discriminate what is wrong and right in terms of thought, word and deed.

 This day the Shravana Purnima is the day to change the sacred thread annually.
-The main reason to do it on this day is that it was on this day Lord Hayagriva appeared to restore Vedas which were stolen from Brahma by the two demons Madhu and Kaitabha.
-Maha Vishnu took the form of Horse and hence the name Hayagriva, the horse head.
-Lord Hayagriva is the embodiment of knowledge and hence it is consider auspicious to continue gain knowledge by renewing that sacred thread.
+It is symbolic to change on this day as it was on this day Hayagriva appeared to restore Vedas which were stolen from Brahma by the two demons Madhu and Kaitabha.
+But methodically this is the day to re-read the scriptures again to acquire the knowledge from a different dimension.
+Hayagriva is the embodiment of knowledge and hence it is consider auspicious to continue gaining a divergent knowledge by renewing that sacred thread.